 In the UK, Halloween spending has gone from £21 million to £330 million since 2001 and high street retailers like Marks and Spencer and H&M are stocking pet outfits to meet demand, and pet retailers and fancy dress companies are also offering a wide range of fancy dress options for pets of all shapes and sizes.

 For many of us, involving the family pet in the fancy dress parade is a fun and festive way to ring in the spooky season and there has certainly been no shortage of viral content showcasing the weird and wonderful ways to do this.

 Two months before October 31st, the hashtag #dogsincostumes already has over 200,000 posts on Instagram and celebrities like Chrissy Teigen, Miley Cyrus and Ariana Grande have in the past jumped on the trend.

-But despite the popularity, a number of animal charities and vets oppose the practise as distressing to the animals, so before you line up a purchase for the 2020 spooky season, there are a few things to bear in mind, to make sure what’s fun for you isn’t cruel to your pet.
+But despite the popularity, a number of animal charities and vets oppose the practice as distressing to the animals, so before you line up a purchase for the spooky season, there are a few things to bear in mind, to make sure what’s fun for you isn’t cruel to your pet.

 Firstly, not all animal costumes are created equally.
 If you’re set on kitting out your pooch in a swashbuckling buccaneer outfit, you want to make sure they are as comfortable as possible and their movement isn’t restricted.

 Dr Judy Morgan, a veterinary practitioner and owner of Naturally Healthy Pets advises looking out for tell-tale signs that your pet is not happy in their festive skin.
 These include a whitening or a redness, and rapid movement of the eyes and scratching/biting of the material.